 Go to a traditional French mass

 On December 24th and 25th, churches across Paris will be holding special Christmas services.
-If you’d like to attend one of these services, we recommend the masses given at the Saint-Sulpice Church, at the Sacré Coeur and, of course, in Notre-Dame Cathedral.
+If you’d like to attend one of these services, we recommend the masses given at the Saint-Sulpice Church, at the Sacré-Coeur and, of course, Notre Dame.
 Services are free and open to all members of the public.

 To find out more about specific services and times, visit http://en.parisinfo.com/christmas-masses-in-paris.

 If you’d prefer to attend an English-speaking mass, the American Church in Paris welcomes you to participate in traditional worship at one of its three services on Christmas Eve and two on Christmas Day.
 For more info, visit http://www.acparis.org/

 The French typically indulge in their own special meal at Christmas, which is called “Réveillon”.
 One of the main differences is that this feast is typically eaten on Christmas Eve, often after returning from a Midnight Mass service.

 A traditional starter is blinis with caviar or smoked salmon, accompanied by a glass of champagne.
 You might then move onto an appetizer of fresh oysters or foie gras with sliced bread.